artur-s/FsWorkshop/Basics.md

 7. Types
     - The better the type definitions reflect the real-world domain, the better they will statically encode the business rules.
 And the better they statically encode the business rules, the better the “compile time unit tests” work.
 In the ideal scenario, if your program compiles, then it really is correct!
-    - All tpes definitions start with a `type` keyword, followed by an identifier for the type, followed by any generic type parameters, followed by the definition.
+    - All types definitions start with a `type` keyword, followed by an identifier for the type, followed by any generic type parameters, followed by the definition.
       ```fsharp
       type A = int
       ```